krateoplatformops/github-provider-kog-chart/README.md

 Main components of the chart:

+- **RestDefinitions**: These are the core resources needed to manage resources leveraging the Krateo OASGen Provider.
+In this case, they refers to the OpenAPI Specification to be used for the creation of the Custom Resources (CRs) that represent GitHub resources.
+They also define the operations that can be performed on those resources.
+Once the chart is installed, RestDefinitions will be created and as a result, specific controllers will be deployed in the cluster to manage the resources defined with those RestDefinitions.

+- **ConfigMaps**: Refer directly to the OpenAPI Specification content in the `/assets` folder.

 - **/assets** folder: Contains the selected OpenAPI Specification files for the GitHub API.

-- **ConfigMaps**: Refer directly to the OpenAPI Specification content.
+- **/samples** folder: Contains example resources for each supported resource type as seen in this README.
+These examples demonstrate how to create and manage GitHub resources using the Krateo GitHub Provider.

 - **Deployment**: Deploys a [plugin](https://github.com/krateoplatformops/github-rest-dynamic-controller-plugin) that is used as a proxy for the GitHub API to resolve some inconsistencies in the OpenAPI Specification.
 The spacific endpoins managed by the plugin are described in the [plugin README](https://github.com/krateoplatformops/github-rest-dynamic-controller-plugin/blob/main/README.md)

-- **Service**: Exposes the plugin to the cluster.
+- **Service**: Exposes the plugin described above, allowing the resource controllers to communicate with the GitHub API through the plugin, if needed.

-- **/samples** folder: Contains example resources for each supported resource type as seen in this README.
-These examples demonstrate how to create and manage GitHub resources using the Krateo OASGen Provider.

 ## Requirements